Lithium tert-butoxide

 Lithium tert-butoxide is the metalorganic compound with the formula LiOC(CH_{3})_{3}.
 A white solid, it is used as a strong base in organic synthesis.
 The compound is often depicted as a salt, and it often behaves as such, but it is not ionized in solution.
 Both octameric and hexameric forms have been characterized by X-ray crystallography.

 Preparation

-Structure of the Li_{6}O_{6}C_{6} core of LiOBu-t hexamer, as determined by X-ray crystallography.

 Lithium tert-butoxide is commercially available as a solution and as a solid, but it is often generated in situ for laboratory use because samples are so sensitive and older samples are often of poor quality.
 It can be obtained by treating tert-butanol with butyl lithium.

 Reactions

 As a strong base, lithium tert-butoxide is easily protonated.

 Lithium tert-butoxide is used to prepare other tert-butoxide compounds such as copper(I) t-butoxide and hexa(tert-butoxy)dimolybdenum(III):